List of Gargoyles characters: Coldstone

-Coldstone is the spirit of a deceased gargoyle from the Wyvern clan resurrected through science and sorcery into a cyborg body.
+Coldstone is the spirit of a deceased gargoyle from the Wyvern clan resurrected through science and sorcery into a cyborg body by David Xanatos.
 He was formed from the remains of three different gargoyles (usually called Coldstone or "Othello", his mate Coldfire or "Desdemona", and his rival Coldsteel or "Iago"), and each personality remains mostly intact.
 Eventually, each personality is transferred to a separate robotic body.
 Since the Coldstone robotic body only had one voice box, Coldstone was always voiced by Michael Dorn, regardless of the personality in control.
 However, in "Legion" when Coldstone's tone changed whenever Desdemona was in control, Coldstone to be voiced by CCH Pounder during that time.

 Iago/Coldsteel

 Iago or Coldsteel (voiced by Xander Berkeley) is Othello's enemy.
 He convinced Othello that Desdemona was secretly pursuing a relationship with Goliath.
 He was eventually transferred into the robot shell of Coldsteel.
 Upon Demona's reactivation of the Coldstone robot, Iago took control of the body, until Othello was convinced to help Goliath and clan.
 In 1996, Coldsteel aided Xanatos and Coyote 5.0. in retrieving the Stone of Destiny in exchange for removing a tracking device from his body.
 The name Iago was used only in the script and credits.